w3f/General-Grants-Program/grants/speculative/subscan_grant_application.md

-# Subscan Explorer
+# Subscan Essential

 ## Project Description
 Subscan(https://www.subscan.io/) is a popular blockchain explorer for Substrate based blockchains, it supports various projects including Polkadot CC1, Kusama, Darwinia Crab, Edgeware, Plasm, Acala Mandala etc. We are planning to provide a cloud hosting explorers for Substrate developers to easily deploy explorers for their blockchain, and can flexiblity config and display their domain-specific SRML using Subscan explorer plugin frameworks besides standard runtime modules.

 By integrating numerous components into Subscan, we believe Subscan can help developers improve their efficiency substantially by eliminating the need to develop and host explorers.

-Key scope of this project will include
+Scope of this grant will include some essentials components used by Subscan:

 * Explorer's common shared indexing and querying service for generalized Substrate types(e.g. Block, Extrinsic, Event, Log, Storage), support any blockchain which is Substrate based.
 * Subscan explorer plugin framework and an explorer plugin template.
-* Specification and Tools to be used in the explorer instance deployment workflow, including web socket connection, customize type json, plugin tools, runtime upgrade automatic parsing, node upgrade strategy proposal for Substrate etc.

 This project is to build the Substrate explorer infrastructure and reduces the development cost for Substrate developers.
 It is consistent with the Substrate framework and standards.
 Blockchain developers can better focus on application layer development, and at the same time, Subscan explorer's fast and agile support can meet the flexible requirement of the development stage and promotion stage.